gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-08-01-psa-internet-archive-glitch-deletes-years-of-user-data-and-accounts.md

 ## Status

-Here's a summary of the current status of the pages related to a deleted account.
+Here's a summary of the current status of the pages related to my deleted account:

 **Relinked**
 - [archive.org/details/@gingerbeardman/uploads](https://archive.org/details/@flicky1984/uploads)